 The duties of the sub-committee shall consist of:

 a.
-The selection of music and arrangement of programmes
+The selection of music and arrangement of programmes for Concerts.

 b.
 The selection of music for choir practices.

 c.
 Recommending to the full committee the purchase of music

 d.
 The appointment of concert soloists and other concert principals.

 a.
 The Society's financial year shall run from the lst August.

 b.
 An annual subscription shall be charged to the members at a rate to be determined at the General Meeting of the Society.
 The meeting may agree a concessionary rate or rates if it sees fit.

 c.
 For any new member joining after 1st January, or any member returning after January 1st who has missed a full calendar year of the Society's activity, the subscription rate will be 60% of the current full fee.

 For any new member joining after 1st April, or any member returning after April 1st who has missed a full calendar year of the Society's activity, the subscription rate will be 30% of the current full fee.